TedHusted/awake/awake.md/awake.md

 Taedong: “Esteemed officials, please check your inbox for the invitations.
 I found a free space on all four calendars.
 The venue will be the Unit 42 meeting room named Kangwon, like the city.”

-“Good. — Taedong, present the People’s Intelligence Briefing with the updates.
-I want to see it with al of the the changes to verify that it will meet the expectations of our Supreme Leader.”
+“Good. — Taedong, present the People’s Intelligence Briefing again with the updates.
+I want to see it with all of the the changes to verify that it will meet the expectations of our Supreme Leader.”

 ***